Your Appointment

 • Moisturising lotion (such as E45 or hand cream; helpful but not essential)

-• Access to somewhere I can wash my hands
+• Somewhere to wash my hands

 A woman with glasses smiling, sitting on a wooden bench, with a large, furry gray dog sitting beside her outdoors in a garden with green bushes and red berries.